 If you’re scaling up or expanding into new sales territories, managing the goals of a growing team (or multiple sales teams) may seem daunting—how are you supposed to keep track of a team goal when you’re adding reps?

 To manage team goals effectively you need two things:

 You need a CRM that helps you easily compare sales performance across a large number of reps, either within one team or across multiple sales teams, so you can quickly prepare reports about team progress, problem solve and maintain sales effectiveness.

 Pipedrive’s Sales Insights and Reports, for example, enables you to fully customize your dashboard view so that you can track whichever team metrics are most important to you and help you prepare reports—you can even access the feature on your mobile with the Sales Insights app.

 You also need an effective, activity-based sales process with well-defined KPIs for you to track.
 Every rep needs to be following the exact same process with each client.
 A good sales process prescribes the activities that need to be happening in each stage of the sales pipeline: making calls, setting meetings, scheduling demos.
 That way, new reps can be onboarded quickly, and you know what reps are supposed to be doing at certain points in the sales process.

 Here’s the thing: to get that real-time information out of the CRM, you need updating the CRM to be a part of the sales process.
 This is why a simple, easy-to-use CRM (packed with time-saving automation features) is so important: you want the reps to use it every day so you can have the data you need to create your reports.

-If the reps are entering dummy data, or just not updating the CRM at all, you won’t be able to track their progress or create anything resembling an accurate forecast.
+If the reps are entering sample data, or just not updating the CRM at all, you won’t be able to track their progress or create anything resembling an accurate forecast.